How to Configure Cloud Data Synchronization with Empty Database

 Schedule screenshot 5

-8. Click Save to schedule package execution.
+8. Click Save to schedule integration execution.